Summary

 Add More Elements

-Add an element after the current one, select this element, then add a new one via the Add menu.
+Add an element after the current one, select this element, and then add a new one via the Add menu.

 1. Click Add-> Text -> Subtitle.